Apple Pay in EU antitrust spotlight as regulators seek details

 The Commission confirmed that it had sought information from market participants.

-“The Commission is actively monitoring the development of mobile payment solutions, the behavior by operators active in the payments sector, including mobile payments,” the EU competition enforcer said.
+“The Commission is actively monitoring the development of mobile payment solutions, the behaviour by operators active in the payments sector, including mobile payments,” the EU competition enforcer said.

-Apple did not immediately respond to a request for comment from Reuters.
+Apple said its payment system offers the safest and most secure solution in the market as evidenced by the thousands of banks using it.

+“IPhone has completely transformed mobile payments by providing customers with a choice of how to pay including cash, credit card and debit card, as well using apps from the major banks and financial institutions,” it said.

 Critics have long complained about an NFC chip embedded in the Apple iPhone which means Apple Pay is automatically selected when an iPhone user pays for goods and services, barring rival payment methods.